 Certainly, however I never changed bulbs in my another car having this feature for all 6 years (92k miles) ownership.

-__________________ Finally got rid of iPod replacing it by Android Kamerton player and got freedom of using any music format including SACD.
+__________________ Finally got rid of iPod replacing it by Android Kamerton player and got a freedom of using any music format including SACD iso.

 I have mine turned on.
 People TAKE NOTICE for better or WORSE when they see "REAL" Xenons coming in the distance... so it's a good thing.
 Too many vehicles use the "dimmed hi-beam" DRL's and I think it's almost standard now.. and seems to have lost it's effect.
 DRL Xenon's on... defintely are more "noticeable."

 2003 E500: Obsidian Black/Charcoal, E1, E2, Factory Installed CD Changer, Power Rear Sunshade, LP Split Fold, Side Roller Blinds, Command 2 DVD NAV (w/ IN Motion Factory DVD Video), Keyless Go, Illuminated Door Sills (7-25-03 Delivery)

 2006 R500: Iridium Silver/Black Leather, Premium Pkg, Trim Pkg, 3 zone climate. (del: 8-23-06)

 KILL-LIST (E500): Late 80's 5.0 Mustang (with some mods, and new motor).
 Next?

 With the regular lights (non-Xenon) the low beam headlights are "dimmed" with the headlights on "constant".
 Despite what I read in the manual, you can leave the headlights "off" yet DRL switches to regular headlights (including the tail lights) in the dark.
 The manual says to leave it on Auto to get that.